-To be able to get the support and services available in the Offer, you must have been in care for a period of at least 13 weeks (or periods amounting to 13 weeks) since you reached 14, including some time after your 16th birthday.
+To be able to get the support and services available in the Offer, you must have been in care for at least 13 weeks (or periods of time that add up to 13 weeks) since you reached 14, including some time after your 16th birthday.
 If you were looked after on or after your 16th birthday but for less than 13 weeks you may still qualify for some support.

-If you’re not sure whether the Offer applies to you, ask your social worker or personal adviser.
+If you’re not sure whether the Offer applies to you, of if there is anything else in this guide that you don't understand, speak to your social worker or personal adviser.